etijskens/et-micc/LINKS.rst

 Python as a language
 --------------------
 * `What makes Python a great language? <https://stevedower.id.au/blog/python-a-great-language/>`_
+* Python is known for being a language that’s easy to read, quick to develop in, and applicable to `a wide range of scenarios <https://realpython.com/what-can-i-do-with-python/>`_.

 * `The most underrated python packages <https://towardsdatascience.com/the-most-underrated-python-packages-e22bf6049b5e>`_
 * `Writing your first Python program <https://able.bio/SamDev14/writing-your-first-python-program--31a3607>`_